|

 Standard Conditions of Sale

 In almost every case, you will find that your conveyancing contract is in a standard form.
 The document’s first page generally contains the particulars – information such as the parties’ details, price, deposit, and completion date.
-This is also the page you will sign.
+This is also the page you sign.

 - What happens in the event of late completion?